sidharth-choudhary786/quant-volatility-risk-engine/README.md

 ## 10. Disclaimer

-This project is strictly for **research and educational purposes**.
-It is not financial advice and not a live trading system.
+This project reflects my approach to quantitative research: explicit assumptions, controlled experimentation, and honest evaluation under uncertainty.

 ---

 ## 11. Author

-Designed and implemented independently as a full quantitative research system, with emphasis on statistical rigor, realistic assumptions, and professional research practices.
+Designed and implemented end-to-end as a personal quantitative research system.
+This project reflects how I approach quantitative problems: define assumptions clearly, test them under realistic constraints, and evaluate results with transparency rather than optimism.